-Most known for having the largest Amish settlements, Lancaster is another point of interest for those who wants to understand their culture.
-Visit the Amish Village and Farm and House to get an authentic close up of their lifestyle and culture.
+Most known for having the largest Amish settlements, Lancaster is another point of interest for those who want to understand their culture.
+Visit the Amish Village and Farm and House to get an authentic close-up of their lifestyle and culture.

 Another spot not to be missed in this beautiful city is the Central Market – the oldest, continuously, running public farmer’s market in the country.
 It’s a beautiful terracotta building that deserves to be explored.

-Have a ride at an authentic steam train of Strasbourg Rail Road to end up your visit to Lancaster in style.
+Have a ride on an authentic steam train of Strasbourg Rail Road to end up your visit to Lancaster in style.

 8- New York | New York

-So, why not enjoy a stroll for Manhattan and choose one of its iconic buildings to check the city from above.
+So, why not enjoy a stroll in Manhattan and choose one of its iconic buildings to check the city from above.
 Empire State Building?
 One World Trade Centre?
 It’s up to you.

 You know, New York can be the end and also the start of any journey.

-Check more things to do in New York here.
+Check out more things to do in New York here.